Seelengrab/Supposition.jl/docs/src/Examples/stateful.md

 our property.
 We declare that for all sequences of operations we can do with a `Jug`, all invariants we expect must hold true.

+!!! tip "Invariants & Properties"
+    So far, we've only seen properties (i.e., predicate functions that return a `Bool`) that we'd like to test with `@check`.
+Here, we use an [invariant](https://en.wikipedia.org/wiki/Invariant_(mathematics)), which is a predicate function that must *always* be `true` for all inputs, no matter what we do with that input.
+If we can ever find an input where the invariant isn't `true`, we have found a counterexample for the overall property!

 Speaking of invariants, we need three of them that must be preserved at all times:

   1) The small jug must ALWAYS have a fill level between 0 and 3 (inclusive).
   2) The large jug must ALWAYS have a fill level between 0 and 5 (inclusive).
   3) The large just must NEVER have a fill level of exactly 4.

+The first two predicates are a result of the problem statement, which defines that we have two jugs of different sizes with some fill level.
+The upper bound is from either being large or small, and the lower bound of `0` is from not being able to have a negative fill level.

 The last invariant may look a bit odd, but remember that Supposition.jl is trying to find a _falsifying_ example.
 The first two invariants are sanity checks to make sure that our pouring functions are well behaved; the last